 Browse a stunning collection of exotic cowboy boots, get lost inside of an antique wonderland, and taste delicious locally made olive oils.
 These are some of sights, sounds, smells, and sensations you’ll encounter as you wander through historic downtown San Saba.
-Centered around the eye-catching San Saba County Courthouse and home to a wide range of one-of-a-kind shops, restaurants, and places to stay, the downtown area is a destination of its own.
+Located around the eye-catching San Saba County Courthouse and home to a wide range of one-of-a-kind shops, restaurants, and places to stay, the downtown area is a destination of its own.

 Get all your cowboy gear at Harry’s Boots, a Texas tradition founded in San Saba in 1936.
 Shop your way through J.C.
 Campbell & Company Mercantile and Madelaine & Me before settling in for a coffee or a delicious meal at one of San Saba’s eateries.

 Don’t miss a trip to the San Saba Olive Oil Company, where you can sample and purchase oils seasoned with basil and cayenne pepper, a variety of salts, and other gifts.
 At the end of the day, retire to one of the boutique hotels in the downtown area perfect for hanging your hat at.
 You’ll need the rest, as there are still many more things to do in San Saba.

 Shop for Pecan Goodies